MrDrElliot/Multi-Window-Plugin/README.md

 - Host UMG widgets inside external windows.
 - Support for different dependency types, allowing windows to be tied to specific contexts such as the world or PIE (Play In Editor) sessions.
 - Specify sizing rules and support for window maximize and minimize actions.
+- Ability to shut down windows by title or object reference.

 ## Installation